hashimwarren/fun-with-css-grid/css-grid-master/course-notes.md

 auto - match the space with the content

+grid-coloumn-start / end - control where an items starts and ends

 ##Concepts

 Whenever you declare a CSS Grid "container" you make all of its direct children into "items" in the grid